o3de/o3de.org/content/docs/userguide/rendering-graphics-fog-volumetric.md

+description: ' Use volumetric fog in your &ALY; level for fog that supports regular light and sunlight with dynamic shadows, environment probes, ambient light, as well as variations in fog density. '
+slug: rendering-graphics-fog-volumetric
+title: Volumetric Fog
+---
 # Volumetric Fog<a name="rendering-graphics-fog-volumetric"></a>

 Volumetric fog uses volume textures as a view\-frustum\-shaped [voxel](https://docs.aws.amazon.com/lumberyard/latest/userguide/ly-glos-chap.html#voxel) buffer to store incoming light and its properties\.
 Volumetric fog supports regular light and sunlight with dynamic shadows, environment probes, ambient light, as well as variations in fog density\.
 It also supports the application of volumetric fog with respect to opaque and transparent materials\.